kckylechen1/romanbath/README.md

 ## 📖 About

-Etheria Tavern is a modern, sleek frontend redesign for [SillyTavern](https://github.com/SillyTavern/SillyTavern).
+**罗马大浴场 (Roman Bath)** is a modern, sleek frontend redesign for [SillyTavern](https://github.com/SillyTavern/SillyTavern).
 It provides a premium glassmorphic UI experience while connecting to your existing SillyTavern backend for AI-powered roleplay conversations.

 ### ✨ Features